lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-3.png)

 You now have a Linux machine that you can access just like an app on your windows machine.
-Just type wsl to enter linux and exit to go back to windows.
+Just type `wsl` to enter linux and `exit` to go back to Windows.
 Alternatively, access Ubuntu directly from the recently added applications.
 It is best to pin Ubuntu to the Taskbar for easy access.

 ![Alt text](/images/image-4.png)